21betmaster-byte/ai-candidate-evaluator/README.md

 ## Architecture

 A single Python backend (FastAPI) handles both the API and an embedded async worker — no separate task runner or message broker needed.
-PostgreSQL is the only infrastructure dependency: it stores candidates, evaluations, and settings, and doubles as the job queue using row-level locking for safe concurrency.
+PostgreSQL is the only infrastructure dependency: it stores candidates, evaluations, and settings, and doubles as the job queue.

 The AI work is split into two stages to optimize cost and quality.
 A smaller, faster model (Claude Sonnet) handles classification and data extraction — cheap work that runs on every email.
 The more capable model (Claude Opus) only runs once per candidate, scoring a clean structured profile against the rubric.
 System prompts use caching to cut repeat costs.